Montana-Media-Arts/220-creative-coding2-Spring2022/modules/week-13/_posts/2017-12-30-conclusions.md

 ---
-title: Week 13 Conclusions
+title: Week 12 Conclusions
-module: 13
+module: 12
 ---

 # Conclusions

-So, this is just a primer on Augmented Reality.
-Pokemon Go really brought this technology into the forefront and I wonder how it will progress over time.
+This week was all about 3D printing and a little review of circuits.
+Fun!
+Next week, we will look more at 3D printing and see what other options are available as well as other creative coding ventures.
+See you next week!